HELVE/helve.github.io/README.md

 Etymology
 ----------

-Helve in its basic linguistic meaning is a handle of a weapon or tool.
-System shells are named and structured after specific parts of such an object such as a knife.
+Etymologic meaning of the word *helve* constitutes a handle of a weapon or tool.
+All system shells are named and structured after specific parts of such an object.